St. Mary's Church (Staten Island)

-In 2015, the parishes of St. Mary's, St. Joseph in Rosebank, and Immaculate Conception in Stapleton were merged to form the Parish of St. Joseph and St. Mary Immaculate.
+In 2015, the parishes of St. Mary's, St. Joseph in Rosebank, and Immaculate Conception in Stapleton were merged to form the Parish of St. Joseph and St. Mary Immaculate, thus closing the church, with masses remaining at St. Joseph's, and Immaculate Conception.

 Parish history

 The parish was established in 1852 by Father John Lewis, who was born in France and arrived in the United States in 1851.
 At first, Father Lewis celebrated Mass in a private house before land was donated and in 1857 a church was built.
 The rectory was constructed in 1858.